Understanding PEM and OpenSSH Formats

 What is a PEM file?

-Why would I need to convert a PEM file to OpenSSH format?
+Why would I need to convert a PEM file to OpenSSH?

-How do I convert a PEM file to OpenSSH format?
+How do I convert a PEM file to OpenSSH?

-Can I convert an OpenSSH-formatted key back to PEM format?
+Can I convert an OpenSSH file to PEM format?

-Yes, you can convert an OpenSSH key back to the PEM format using ssh-keygen.
-To convert the OpenSSH key to PEM, use the following command:
+Yes, you can convert an OpenSSH file to PEM format using the same ssh-keygen utility.
+To convert an OpenSSH private key to PEM format, run the following command: